 So it’s not surprising then, that the process of finding, sourcing, and attracting candidates (recruiting) for your company is similar to the process of finding, sourcing, and attracting buyers for your products and services (marketing).
 The process, or context, is the same.
 The content and conversations might be different.
 But it all starts with understanding your audience.

-Two ways to understand your audience are by creating personas.
+One way you can understand your audience is by creating personas.
 Marketers create and use buyer personas—semi-fictional representations of the ideal customer based on real data and educated speculation around buyer demographics, behavior patterns, motivations, and goals.
 Recruiters and HR professionals can create and use candidate personas—hiring profiles of your ideal candidate based on real data and educated speculation around candidate skill sets, qualifications, motivations, and goals.

 Here are five reasons why you need to create developer candidate personas for your hiring efforts.Read More